SiteWorks General FAQs

 If your u3a has a domain name that you want to use for your SiteWorks site make sure you have access to the management facilities for it.
 Also see My u3a has a domain name under FAQ heading Hosting.

 To start with essentially an empty website is the option we call a ‘Starter Site’ and is aimed at u3as that don’t have Site Builder sites.
 The Starter Site will have the u3a theme and plugins but no content beyond a few fictitious example pages.
-There will also be a facility to upload group, event, venue and contacts data from a spreadsheet (CSV file).
+There is an Import/Export facility to upload group, event, venue and contacts data from a spreadsheet (CSV file).
+This will be a good option for u3as using Beacon.

 To give an example, assume your u3a is called Blueberry and browsers use the link (URL) u3asites.org.uk/blueberry to access Site Builder today.
 On SiteWorks it will be blueberry.u3asite.uk (both links without the https:// and optional www.).
 The name you choose can be different to that on Site Builder, you will be asked to decide at the site of the creation of your SiteWorks site but after that it cannot be changed so give it some thought.